MathMan05/JankClient/README.md

 # Jank Client
-Jank Client is a [Spacebar](https://spacebar.chat) Client written in JS, HTML, and CSS.
+Jank Client is a [Spacebar](https://spacebar.chat) Client written in TS, HTML, and CSS.

 To run it, clone the repo and do `npm install express`, then either `node index.js`